 About CIE

-CIE-US is CIE’s partner in the United States.
+CIE-US is CIE's partner in the United States.
 CIE-US helps find and support host cities for Summits in the United States and encourages Americans to participate in Summits in Japan.
-Japan-America Societies across the country have hosted Summits in the United States, most recently in the state of Washington in 2018.
-The Japan-America Society of Central Ohio will host the Grassroots Summit 2023 in Columbus and neighboring cities.
+Japan-America Societies across the country have hosted Summits in the United States, most recently in the State of Ohio in 2023, when the Japan-America Society hosted the Grassroots Summit in Columbus and neighboring cities.
+2025 location is to be determined.
+The 2024 Summit will be held in Wakayama Prefecture, Japan

 Support CIE-US